TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SoftReferences/Index.rst

 Key :php:`content`
 ~~~~~~~~~~~~~~~~~~

 This part contains the input content.
-Links to be substitutet have been
+Links to be substituted have been
 replaced by soft reference tokens.

 For example: :html:' <p>Contact: {softref:123456}</p>'